 How is your audio?
 Depending on what device you’re using, the audio could be great, but also could be not so great.
 Think about investing in an external microphone.
 They aren’t too much of an investment but they will make all the difference for your videos.

 What length should your video be?
 Keep your video short and sweet (unless you’re filming for YouTube, as YouTube likes long-form content).
 Make sure to make your point within the first 3-5 seconds so that you don’t lose the attention of the person scrolling.

 Other important things to note:

-- You can now schedule your posts, so plan to share them at the best posting times to optimize on viewership (typically 12pm, 4pm and 8pm for North America).
+- ou can now schedule your posts with tools like this AI powered free social media scheduler that will potentially grow your audience when maximized, so plan to share them at the best posting times to optimize on viewership (typically 12pm, 4pm and 8pm for North America).

 - Repurpose your video content: Make sure to share your content on your website or it could be a great addition to an email marketing campaign.
 That way, your website traffic or email subscribers could potentially intertwine with your social media traffic and become better connected with you and your brand.

 When it comes to social media, if you really want to see a return on your investment (ROI), then you need to make great video content.
 If you apply all of these suggestions, then you will make great content, influence buyer decisions and become better connected with your target audience.